JohnComonitski/SoccerAPI/README.md

    ```

 > [!NOTE]
-> The standard Psycopg2 Python pcakage may give you trouble installing.
+> The standard Psycopg2 Python package may give you trouble installing.
 For
 > this reason the project uses the [binary](https://pypi.org/project/psycopg2-binary/)
 > version of that library.